Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Interpreting and Reparameterizing Structural Breaks in Dynamic Factor Models

-Given that $Z$ captures changes in the factor variance, it follows that the remaining orthogonal shift where $W \neq \mathbf{0}$ must correspond to breaks in the factor loadings.\footnote{Such breaks correspond to the type 1 break as defined by \cite{han_tests_2015}, \cite{baltagi_identification_2017}, and type A break by \cite{duan_quasi-maximum_2022} as per respective nomenclatures.} Mechanically, these breaks lie outside the original factor space, which necessitates the estimation of more factors than necessary if one wanted to capture all the information while ignoring the break.
-It is this orthogonality of breaks in the loadings that cause the ``factor augmentation'' effect in the pseudo factors $G$ raised by \cite{breitung_testing_2011}.
+The use of a projection implied by Equation \eqref{eqn:projection} enables us to tell both types of breaks apart.
+Indeed, the case of a rotational break corresponds to $Z \neq I_r$, and can be naturally interpreted a change in the factor variance.
+This follows from \Cref{eqn:projection_ert:1} that the covariance matrix of the factors pre- and post-break are $\Sigma_F$ and $Z \Sigma_F Z^\tran$, respectively, which are in general different for non identity $Z$.
+Given that $Z$ captures changes in the factor variance, it follows that the remaining orthogonal shift where $W \neq \mathbf{0}$ must correspond to breaks in the factor loadings.\footnote{So far, we have considered the model without any intercept, as $X_t$ is typically demeaned.
+We briefly note that breaks in the intercepts of $X_t$ can similarly be classified as common across all series or idiosyncratic, and can therefore still be accommodated by our tests.
+For the rest of our paper, we take $X_t$ as being demeaned across the entire sample, like existing setups.
+If one wanted to control for breaks in the intercept, one possibility is to consider subsample demeaning as in \cite{bai_likelihood_2024}.} Mechanically, these breaks lie outside the original factor space, which necessitates the estimation of more factors than necessary if one wanted to capture all the information while ignoring the break.
+It is this orthogonality of breaks in the loadings that underlies the ``factor augmentation'' effect in the pseudo factors $G$ raised by \cite{breitung_testing_2011}.

-Disentangling these breaks naturally entails testing for changes in these parameters: a test for a break in the factor variance corresponds to $\mathcal{H}_0: \Sigma_F = Z \Sigma_F Z^\tran$, and a test for a break in the factor loadings corresponds to $\mathcal{H}_0: W = \mathbf{0}$.
-In what follows, we develop these ideas more fully, but for now, note that our tests have standard chi-square distributions.
-We also note that our test statistics aim to determine which type of break has occurred, for a candidate break provided either \textit{a priori}, or estimated from the data.
-In the case of multiple breaks, practitioners can simply partition the data suitably and either separately or sequentially focus on different breaks, as we have in our empirical study in \Cref{sec:empirical}.
+Disentangling these breaks entails testing for changes in these parameters: a test for a break in the factor variance corresponds to $\mathcal{H}_0: \Sigma_F = Z \Sigma_F Z^\tran$, and a test for a break in the factor loadings corresponds to $\mathcal{H}_0: W = \mathbf{0}$.
+We aim to determine which type of break has occurred, with test statistics that can be compared against standard chi-square or supremum-type critical values for the cases of a known or unknown (and thus estimated) break, respectively.
+In the case of multiple breaks, practitioners can partition the data suitably and either separately or sequentially focus on different breaks, as we have done in our empirical application in \Cref{sec:empirical}.

-Finally, we note that while we mainly use the reparameterization to develop tests to disentangle changes in the factor variance and factor loadings, the reparameterization should have broader applications and utility in modeling structural change in factor models.